Charlie Phil Rosenberg

 Charley Phil Rosenberg (Charles Green; August 15, 1902 – March 12, 1976) was an American boxer.
 He was the World Bantamweight Champion from 1925 to 1927.
-His trainers were the legendary Ray Arcel, and Whitey Bimstein, and his manager was Harry Segal.
+His trainers were the great Ray Arcel and Whitey Bimstein, and his manager was Harry Segal.

 Early life

 Charlie Rosenberg was born in New York City's Lower East Side on August 15, 1902, as Charles Green.
 He came from a large family of nine siblings.
 Before he was born, his father died in an accident while working as a laborer at a clothing factory.
 His widowed mother Rachel, struggling to provide for the family, was forced to place three of his siblings in a Hebrew Orphan Asylum.
 When Charley was only five, his mother decided to move the family from the Lower East Side to Harlem, a more ethnically mixed section that still contained many Jews.
 Charley grew up poor and struggling in a neighborhood where children from different races and religions often competed in the streets to get by.
 Rosenberg was working as an errand boy for a millinery shop when co-worker Phil Rosenberg had to pull out of a scheduled match.

 He won his bout substituting for Phil Rosenberg, and subsequently took his name as his ring moniker.
 He retained his real first name of Charlie.